 A lot of people talk about the gender pay gap here in the U.S., but the global statistics really put the depth of inequality into perspective.
 Women comprise two-thirds of the world’s labor force, but still own just 1 percent of the world’s wealth.
 Sometimes, looking at all the research, the situation strikes me as hopeless.

 Reaching for More

 Then I remember women like Khushi.
 Her story didn’t end in 2015.
-Recently, I learned that she had actually done it: she bought her family a house.
+Recently, I learned that she bought her family a house.
 She also went from driving cabs to working as one of the trainers at Azad, where they occasionally show the film about Khushi to new recruits.
 “They get quite motivated seeing my story,” Khushi said.
 “They say, ‘Her story is famous even in America!’”